Summary

 Allow students time to read the poems and highlight sensory details.

 Display slide 11 and introduce the Think-Pair-Share activity.
-Have students pair up with a partner that read a different poem, then instruct students to compare the senses they highlighted in their poems.
+Have students pair up with a partner who read a different poem, then instruct students to compare the senses they highlighted in their poems.
 Have students discuss how the sensory language they identified contributed to their understanding of the poem.

 Once all students have discussed their annotations, facilitate a whole class discussion and invite groups to share out.